 Columbia Student Health Insurance

-To provide students with access to consistent, efficient care that complements the programs offered on campus at Columbia Health, Teachers College offers the Columbia Student Health Insurance Plan in partnership with Columbia University and Aetna Student Health to all registered students enrolled in degree-granting programs.
+To provide students with access to consistent, high-quality care that complements the health and well-being programming offered on-campus at Columbia Health, Teachers College offers the Columbia Student Health Insurance Plan, in partnership with Columbia University and Aetna Student Health, to all registered students enrolled in degree-granting programs.

 Period of Coverage:

 Enrollment in the Columbia Student Health Insurance cannot be processed until a student registers for classes.
 If you are a continuing student, you are urged to register for courses prior to academic breaks, especially winter; without active registration, your student status cannot be verified.
 Thus, you may experience a lapse in coverage.

 Please see our Period of Coverage page for more information.

 Students meeting the following criteria are automatically enrolled in the Columbia Student Health Insurance and assessed the Columbia Health Fee: